 The MOL Retail Network displays posters, pictures and leaflets in filling stations to draw drivers' and customers' attention to traffic risks and to correct behaviour behind the wheel.
 MOL will continue to hold campaigns to promote economical, safe and eco-friendly driving habits to help drivers reduce their fuel consumption.
 Also, by promoting Global Road Safety Partnership projects, we bring together government, business and NGOs to cooperate on road accident related injury prevention in areas where we operate.

-To ensure the safety of the transportation of barges, MOL has joined an international organisation (EBIS – the European Barge Inspection Scheme) which has been developed by oil and chemical companies as part of their commitment to improving the safety of tanker barging operations.
-The main aim of the EBIS is to exchange objective safety and quality data about tank barges (the data is only available to EBIS members).
+Our key priorities are safe operations, customer satisfaction and cost efficiency.
+Since Road, Rail and Barge Transportation is often carried out by contractors we make all efforts to ensure that these values are also enforced during cooperation with our contracted partners.
+Road transportation safety is ensured through our Road Transportation Management System (RTMS) that is rolled out to both own and contractor fleets and consists of rules that all parties need to comply with.
+As a basis for contracting barge and rail hauliers, a so-called pre-qualification system has been put in place whereby barge haulier tender winner(s) have to undergo an HSE and technical audit based on general HSE, ADN and EBIS standards.
+A successful audit is a precondition for contracting with MOL Group companies.
+To ensure the safety of barge transportation, MOL Group has joined an international organisation (EBIS – the European Barge Inspection Scheme) which has been developed by oil & gas and chemical companies as part of their commitment to improving the safety of tanker barging operations.
 The organisation deals with the training and accreditation of barge inspectors, has created a common questionnaire to be used for barge inspections and handles a central database of inspection reports.
 MOL is committed to transporting and loading barges, tugs and dumb barges only if they have passed a valid EBIS inspection.